-The reliability of the financial results of a company is of great importance, as they represent an important information for financiers, banks, business partners, etc. The financial information shall reflect the true and fair view of the assets, liabilities, financial position and profit or loss (based on the internal controls of the company).
+The reliability of the financial results of a company is of great importance, as they represent an important information for financiers, banks, business partners, etc. The financial information shall reflect the true and fair view of the assets, liabilities, financial positions and profit or loss (based on the internal controls of the company) and shall be reviewed in an audit.
 Although non-financial performance indicators have gotten more important in recent years, financial data and the accuracy of financial figures still have a particularly high priority.

 Two current prominent examples show that the existing audit regulations and supervisory authorities do not meet the requirements of a digital, global business.
 A reform of the audit system should therefore be started and implemented.
 But let us first take a look at the existing rules (with focus on Austria)

 The Management Board is responsible for the establishment, design and application of an internal control and risk management system appropriate to the requirements of the Company.

 In the Management report (Lagebericht) the Management has to report the following points to the public (valid for certain companies e.g. stocklisted companies):

 - In the management report, it is recommended to include a Statement of the management on their responsibility for the establishment and design of an appropriate internal control and risk management system with regard to the accounting process and if applicable, on the objectives of financial reporting.

 - The software used for accounting and reporting shall be named and an indication of the automated checks shall be given.